wright-development/Expected.Request/index.md

 ## Using with Microsoft's TestServer

-Expected.Request works well with TestServer class that microsoft provides.
-Once you have instanciated the TestServer, provide a new client to the request.
+Expected.Request also works well with the TestServer class that Microsoft provides in their Microsoft.AspNetCore.TestHost package.
+Once you have instantiated the TestServer, provide a new client to the request.
 Then feel free to chain your calls as you would normally.

-**For more information about TestServer checkout Microsoft's [documentation](https://docs.microsoft.com/en-us/aspnet/core/testing/integration-testing)**
+**For more information about TestServer head over to Microsoft's [documentation](https://docs.microsoft.com/en-us/aspnet/core/testing/integration-testing)**

 ``` csharp
  public class ValuesApiTests